rawrmaan/restyped/README.md

 - **Great for public APIs.** Create an API definition in minutes so TypeScript users can consume your API, fully typed

 ## How to use it
 RESTyped is a specification.
-Once you spend a few minutes typing your API, you can use these server and client wrappers to serve and consume your API in a type-safe manner:
+Once you spend a few minutes typing your API using the specification below, you can use these server and client wrappers to serve and consume your API in a type-safe manner:

 - [restyped-axios](https://githob.com/rawrmaan/restyped-axios) - Client wrapper for Axios to consume RESType-specced APIs
 - [restyped-express](https://github.com/rawrmaan/restyped-express) - Server wrapper for express to deliver RESTyped-specced APIs